 The modern and easy to use Bosch Video Security Client version 3.2 provides you the following new features:

-More cameras per site Now you can view up to 256 cameras per site.
+More cameras per site Up to 256 cameras per site are now supported.

 Easy mobile access to BVMS Use the Bosch Video Security Client or Bosch Video Security App from your mobile device to log in to your Bosch Video Management System (BVMS Lite and Plus, version 10.0 or higher) to keep an eye on all your properties.